Percent to Goal Calculator: Track Progress Toward Targets

 How do I factor in seasonal variation?

 For seasonal goals (sales, weight loss), compare to same period last year or use seasonally-adjusted baselines.
-Summer ice cream sales shouldn't be compared directly to winter.
+Summer ice cream sales should not be compared directly to winter.

 What if I started below zero?